psu-ospo/OpenCovenantLicense/README.md

 **Flexibility and Adaptability**: Acknowledging the diversity of legal systems and cultural contexts, the OCOV is flexible and adaptable across jurisdictions while upholding its core principles.

-**Practical Guidance**: An appendix provides examples, FAQs, and clarifications, making the OCOV not just a legal document but a practical guide for creators, users, and distributors.
+**Practical Guidance**: An appendix provides examples, FAQs, and clarifications, making the OCOV not just a content license but a practical guide for creators, users, and distributors.

 The OCOV is a testament to the power of open sharing balanced with ethical responsibility.
 It's a blueprint for the future of content distribution, where transparency, equity, and respect for creators' rights pave the way for a more informed, beneficent, and just digital world.